 Implementing any company-wide policy can feel overwhelming.
 Here at Robin, our entire mission is to help companies and teams make the most of every aspect of work and the working environment.
 We’ve put together a wealth of resources to help you develop a smart, successful hybrid working model.

 It all starts with considering the needs of your people and your physical space.
 Think about which people need to be in the office and the activities they’ll need to accomplish.
 To begin, take the following steps:

 - Evaluate your physical space and rearrange desks or workstations as needed

-- Re-outfit meeting spaces to accommodate fewer people, and more technology to facilitate hybrid collaboration
+- Invest in more technology to facilitate hybrid collaboration

 For most companies, these are the most basic requirements for successfully adopting a hybrid work policy.
 By taking the time to consider the specific needs of your organization, you can embrace the strategy that works best for you.